 I have never seen any complementarian effort to reconcile these apparent contradictions.
 Their view doesn’t explain the “What!
 Did the word of God go out from only you?
 Or did it reach only you?” following right after :34-35 either.

 It also has the glaring problem that nothing in the Old Testament law says it.
 Paul knew OT law, so why is the words “as the law also say” in the passage?

 Possibility 2) “Silence” is meant only in a certain regard

 Paul tells tongue speakers to be silent – unless an interpreter is present.
 (1 Cor 14:28) They could speak again later – when there is an interpreter.
-We could sensibly assume that a tongue speaker who also wants to give a teaching/ song/ interpretation/ prophesy that does not include tongue-speaking, would not have to remain silent because (s)he sometimes speaks in tongues.
+We could sensibly assume that a tongue speaker who also wants to give a teaching/ song/ interpretation/ prophesy (which does not include tongue-speaking) would not have to remain silent because (s)he sometimes speaks in tongues.

 Likewise, Paul tells prophets to be silent – and to give turns to others to prophesy.
 (1 Cor 14:30-31) A silenced prophet giving a turn to another would obviously not have to stay quiet forever.
 Prophets and tongue speakers have to keep silent in some situations, because of good order.

 Similarly, goes this argument, women (who sat on the opposite side of the meeting room from the men, in that culture) were probably shouting questions to husbands, or chatting with each other, adding to the general disorder.
 Preaching is not the topic in “Let your women keep silence” but shouting questions and/or chit-chatting while others are speaking in church is.
 This silence, like the silence of tongue speakers and prophets, is not everlasting, and does not prohibit teaching/ prophesy/ giving an interpretation (the gifts in :26, brought along to edify the congregation).